Sorry, this service is currently unavailable.

 Please note, new FAQs will be added to the top of the page.

 BT has installed fibre optic cabling to all apartments in preperation of receiving broadband services.
 If enquiring about BT services please quote your postcode SG6 2DD.
-Each apartment also has Sky direct inputs installed so there is no need for an engineer to install a seperate Sky TV box.
-However we understand that currently, residents enquiring about Sky packages have been told their postcode is not recognised.
-We are hoping that Sky will correct this shortly.
-Please note, a Freeview port is available in each apartment and residents can plug their TV's into this to watch free of charge.
+Each apartment also has SKY direct inputs installed ready to go with a subscription.
+However, if you want SKY Q you will need to book a SKY engineer visit to install a ‘Power Inserter’.
+There is also a Freeview port installed in each apartment and residents can plug into this to watch TV free of charge.
+Please note, Virgin Media is not available at John Coxall Court.

 Spaces are 600mm wide.
+Please ensure that your washing machine is no more than 595mm wide to fit the space.
 The fridge-freezer space has no units or worktop above, so any height fridge/freezer should fit the space

 Every apartment is different.
 For instance, some have a bigger 2nd bedroom window or an extra window in the lounge.
 We do not want to give you the wrong measurements, so we suggest you measure up prior to moving in before purchasing new curtains and blinds.